objmagic/LR/README.md

 * Stackless LR(1) parser

   * An improvement to [Derivation of a Typed Functional LR Parser](http://www.cs.ox.ac.uk/ralf.hinze/publications/TypedLR.pdf)
-    Stack is implicitly represented as continuation function.
+    Stack is implicitly represented as continuation function (CPS).
 Since no explicit stack data structure is present, it is possible to use MetaOCaml to generate parser.

+    Jeremy, Runhang (01/18/16):
+    maybe can use direct style, which is much easier for us to generate code.
+    But if one state has two different reduce production rules, we can't turn CPS to direct style.
+Frederic showed one state can have to different reduction rules, so we can't have direct style :(

 # How-to